William Scott Day: Murders

 After spending Christmas entertaining a group of Taiwanese college students in San Diego, treating them with visits to the zoo and a holiday dinner, Day returned to the East Coast, finding himself in Marianna, Florida in early January.
 On January 2, he entered a pawn shop on Market Street and killed the clerk, 55-year-old Evan Johnson, then robbed the store of all valuables he could carry.
 On his way out, while he was turning the sign around to say 'CLOSED', Day was confronted by a police sergeant who inquired about what he was doing.
 Day claimed that he was Johnson's cousin and that he was temporarily closing the store, as the former was out having lunch with a friend.
 While the sergeant suspected that something was not quite right, he had no reason to arrest Day and allowed him to leave.
-Day then got on a bus headed for New Orleans, Louisiana, getting off at a temporary stop in Pensacola to watch a football match at the Fiesta Bowl.
+Day then got on a bus headed for New Orleans, Louisiana, getting off at a temporary stop in Pensacola to watch the 1987 Fiesta Bowl game.
 On January 6, he passed through Fort Stockton, Texas, where he beat and stabbed to death a woman named Billie Taylor, whose body he left beside the road.

 On the following day, Day arrived in New Orleans and went to relax at a lounge in the French Quarter, where he met 27-year-old Andrew McClelland.
 Originally from Morgan City, McClelland was in New Orleans for a job interview when he came across Day, who offered to share his room at the Sheranton Inn in Gretna.
 The day after, McClelland's body was found in the room by a housekeeper, having been stabbed numerous times.
 Day had stolen his car and driven to Mobile, Alabama, where he left it parked next to a bus station.